 Obviously, the first consideration is the price.
 You simply won’t find a more affordable bionic arm currently on the market.

 In terms of appearance, some people prefer TrueLimb’s natural look, while others prefer a more robotic look.
 This is purely a matter of personal taste.

 The factor we try to report on the most is user satisfaction.
-But with the TrueLimb having been released for sale only recently, we have not yet been able to find any independent third-party reviews of the device.
-As soon as we do, we’ll return to edit this section.
+But with the TrueLimb having been released for sale only in the summer of 2020, we do not yet have sufficient feedback from our User Satisfaction Survey to present such a report.

 For a comprehensive description of all current upper-limb technologies, devices, and research, see our complete guide.